cshuptrine/nyckle-website-new/_posts/2023-10-05-what-is-image-classification-a-comprehensive-overview-for-developers-product-teams.md

 stage: false
 featured: true
 headliner: false
-seo_title: What Is Image Classification?
-A Comprehensive Overview
 summary: Image classification is a fundamental technology in today's data-driven world.
 In this guide, we provide insights into how image classification works and discuss how you can leverage it to enhance your company’s competitive edge.
-seo_description: This guide discusses how image classification works and how companies can leverage it to enhance their competitive edge.
+description: This guide discusses how image classification works and how companies can leverage it to enhance their competitive edge.
-og_image: /blog/images/image-classification-with-automl.jpeg
+image: /blog/images/image-classification-with-automl.webp
 ---
 Image classification is a vital technology in today’s data-driven world.
 But if the term is new to you, you may find yourself wondering, just what is image classification?
 In short, image classification is the automated categorization of images into predefined classes or labels, enabling computers to interpret visual data quickly.